Last update: 2 weeks ago

 - Follow up with a baking soda paste, made by a little bit of water and the bicarbonate of soda.
 Adding a small amount of hydrogen peroxide can help create a stronger whitening paste.

 - Apply the paste on the grout and use the brush of choice to clean the dirt buildup.
 You can either leave the paste on for a few hours or scrub right away.

 - Rinse everything off.

-Homemade grout cleaning solution are often preferred, but keep in mind that you may have to play around with different ingredients until you find the one that works for you.
-Also, they may not work as well on your first attempt and may require several courses of application.
+Homemade grout cleaning solutions are often preferred, but keep in mind that you may have to play around with different ingredients until you find the one that works for you.
+Also, they may not work as well on your first attempt and may require several applications.

 Cleaning grout with bleach

 If you are dealing with a very dingy and stained grout, then bleach can make a difference.
-While it can get mildew and spots out of the grout, bleach can be also toxic, which is why we recommend you stick to oxygen bleach.
-The latter is considered more beneficial for the environment, as one of the main ingredients is hydrogen peroxide.
-Nevertheless, it is still important to take precautions.
+While it can get mildew and spots out of the grout, bleach can also be toxic, which is why we recommend you stick to oxygen bleach.
+The latter is considered more beneficial for the environment, as hydrogen peroxide is one of the main ingredients.
+Nevertheless, it is still essential to take precautions.